nickbar01234/vt-git-workshop/GitReference.md

 ### Development

 With Git branches, you can develop new features independently of other branches.
-This means that commits made on one branch does not effect the state of another branch.
+This means that commits made on one branch does not affect the state of another branch.

 One of the most common workflow with Git is: